Neural Lyapunov and Optimal Control: Learning Lyapunov and value functions

 We make use of the same HJB feedback policy used in value learning.
-This is because, as we show in the Appendix the policy is a valid control Lyapunov function (CLF) for a given Lyapunov function.
-We show this in the Theorem 1 of the supplementary material.
+This is because, as we show in the Appendix, the policy is a valid CLF for a given Lyapunov function under the same affinity and regularisation assumptions as program \ref{eq: value prog}.
+We show this in Theorem 1 of the supplementary material.
 However, other choices for a CLF such as Sontag's universal controller \cite{lin1991universal} are also valid.
-To parameterise the Lyapunov function while respecting Lyapunov constrains we make use of input convex neural networks (ICNNs) \cite{amos2017icnn} with an additional positive constant term to approximate the positive definite Lyapunov function: $v(\vec x, t; \theta) = v_\text{ICNN}(\vec x, t; \theta) + \epsilon \|\vec x \|_2^2$.
+Subscripts $n$ and $k$ represent the same parameters as program \ref{eq: value prog}.
+To parameterise the Lyapunov function while respecting Lyapunov constraints we make use of input convex neural networks (ICNNs) \cite{amos2017icnn} with an additional positive constant term to approximate the positive definite Lyapunov function: $v(\vec x, t; \theta) = v_\text{ICNN}(\vec x, t; \theta) + \epsilon \|\vec x \|_2^2$.